5 SaaS benchmark types you should know for 2025

 Orb offers a range of features designed to address the challenges of billing and revenue management.
 Here’s a quick peek:

-• Effortless integration: Orb integrates with your existing data sources, like your data warehouse.
-This guarantees accurate usage data capture, a crucial input for revenue calculations.
+• Effortless integration: Orb integrates with your product and tech stack, including data warehouses, payment portals, and CRMs.
+This results in accurate usage data capture and a single source of truth, which are crucial for revenue calculations.

-• Customizable usage tracking: Orb allows you to define and track the specific usage metrics that match your business model.
-The aim is to provide clear insights into customer behavior and revenue drivers.
+• Customizable usage tracking: Orb allows you to define and track the specific usage metrics that matter to your business.
+By combining usage data with pricing data, Orb provides clear insights into customer behavior and revenue drivers.

-• Flexible pricing models: Orb enables you to design and implement a wide array of pricing models, from simple to complex.
-This helps ensure your billing aligns with your pricing strategy.
+• Flexible pricing models: Orb enables you to quickly design and implement a wide array of pricing models, from simple to complex.
+This empowers companies to optimize their pricing and drive growth, helping them reach and even exceed SaaS benchmarks.

 • Automated billing: Orb automates the entire billing process, including everything from calculation to invoicing and payments.
 This saves you time and resources while reducing the margin for errors.

-Learn how Orb can help you establish a hassle-free consumption-based billing model.
+Learn how Orb can help you establish a hassle-free usage-based billing model.

 posted: